realtimebrainscanner/brainscanner/readme.md

 ### Running an open/closed eyes experiment

+- Turn on "Airplane mode"
+- Connect and disconnect to the correct EEG amplifier using BlueSoleil, open SmartStreaming and fill gel in electrodes while checking impedances.
+Disconnect SmartStreaming and start streaming through OpenVibe.
+See above for more details.
+- Open BrainScanner in Matlab and connect headset and start streaming.
-- Save 1 minute of data while the subject has open eyes and with as few artifacts as possible
+- Save 1 minute of data while the subject has open eyes and with as few artifacts as possible.
-- Save an experiment training run
+- Run and save an experiment training run.
-- Set "Start/stop" to off
+- Set "Start/stop" to off.
-- In the experiment window click "Filter", "Rereference", "Load ASR file" (choose the EEG data containing the 1 minute of data) and "ASR".
+- In the experiment window click "Filter", "Rereference", "Load ASR file" (choose the EEG data containing the 1 minute of data) and then click "ASR".
 - Click "Train Model", type "1" in the command window for extracting features from source localization, choose the stimulation and EEG file used in the experiment training run.
 Delay by 5 seconds.
 - When the training is completed turn on "Start/stop" this will now output "Closed eyes" or "Open eyes" in the Command window.
 A probality of closed eyes is also outputtet.
-- To save a test run start saving EEG data at the same time a stimulation file is run.
+- To save a test run start saving EEG data at the same time as a stimulation file is run.

 ### Reading data